Sour Cream Cornbread

 - In a medium bowl, combine dry ingredients.
 In another bowl, beat egg, sour cream, milk and butter; add to cornmeal mixture and mix just until combined.
 Pour into a greased 8-in. square baking dish.

-- Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
-Yield: 9 servings.

 I made this with the Greek style yogurt but it was still a good, hearty cornbread.
 It was more dense.
 I used Tone's Rosemary and Garlic seasonings that also had onion, pepper, lemon, and paprika in it.
 Didn't have the rosemary on hand.
 My guests enjoyed it and it is great the day or two after its made grilled with butter in the frying pan.
 This would make great stuffing!
 Freezes well, too.
 This Taste of Home Volunteer Field Editor enjoyed making (and eating) this recipe!

 Left out Rosemary, added 1 more tablespoon of sugar and some milk.
 Great cornbread.

 Made this last night to go with our Southwest Tortilla Soup and I was not a fan.
 While it was moist, it didn't hold a very good "corn" flavor, and seemed to be overly sour cream tasting.
 Needless to say, I'm still on the hunt for a family-winning corn bread.